mdn/content/files/en-us/web/css/_colon_-moz-locale-dir_ltr/index.md

 ## Examples

 This example doesn't work if you're not using Firefox, and may not work even in Firefox due to an issue with the selector not working properly with HTML content.
-It was designed for use with [XUL](/en-US/docs/Archive/Mozilla/XUL).
+It was designed for use with `XUL`.

 ### HTML